 And Neil has also blogged on the topic of Climate Optimism: “Why on Earth is a serious writer on climate change writing a blog on ‘Climate Optimism’?
 Simply, because the solutions to climate change have multiple benefits for people, society and the environment.
 Action on housing, city and rural land-use, travel, shopping and our diets will all improve the quality of our lives in so many ways.”

-Author, translator and activist Rajat Chaudhuri writes that “There can be hardly any meaningful discussion about climate change without discussing justice and equity.
+Rajat Chaudhuri is a bilingual writer and activist whose works include eco-disaster novel The Butterfly Effect and who has worked with international NGOs and the UN Commission on Sustainable Development.
+Rajat writes that “There can be hardly any meaningful discussion about climate change without discussing justice and equity.
 Exploitation, forced displacement and colonisation of Nature and peoples are embedded in the origins of anthropogenic climate change.”
 He shares a Literary Hub interview, Amitav Ghosh on the Lies of History and How the Natural World Fights Back, — about Ghosh’s latest book, The Nutmeg’s Curse — to make the important point that “New research has demonstrated how the technology of warfare employed by colonisers later led to innovations that fuelled the industrial revolution and increasing emissions from there on to this day.”
 As Rajat says:

 So injustice and exploitations lie at the heart of the problem.